Scam/Phishing emails – Warning

 The Trade Lead

-The AEO also recommend these steps if you if you fall victim to one of these scams:
+The AEO also recommend these steps, if you fall victim to one of these scams:

 ‘Our advice is to IGNORE THEM COMPLETELY, and do not communicate with them in any way.
 Writing letters and responding to emails simply confirms that you exist and are available at the address/email address/number they have for you, and therefore payment can be pursued.